Raquel Dancho

 Raquel Dancho MP (born April 16, 1990) is a Canadian politician who serves as the member of Parliament (MP) for Kildonan—St. Paul, Manitoba.
 A member of the Conservative Party, Dancho was elected following the 2019 Canadian federal election.

 Early life

-Dancho was raised in the small farming community of Beauséjour, Manitoba.
+Dancho was raised in the town of Beausejour, Manitoba.
 She attended McGill University first as a business student before switching to political science.
 Upon finishing her education, Dancho returned to Manitoba where she unsuccessfully sought a seat in the Legislative Assembly of Manitoba, after which she worked for several ministers in Brian Pallister's government.

 Political career

 Dancho unsuccessfully contested the district of Wolseley for the Progressive Conservatives in the 2016 provincial election.

 In 43rd Canadian Parliament

 Following the defeat of the Conservatives in the 2019 Canadian federal election in which she prevailed in the riding of Kildonan-St. Paul, she was appointed to the Official Opposition's Shadow Cabinet by Andrew Scheer, serving as Shadow Minister for Diversity, Inclusion and Youth.

 Dancho supported Erin O'Toole in the 2020 Conservative Party of Canada leadership election.

 In November 2021 she was appointed by O'Toole the Shadow Minister for Public Safety and vice-chair of the Standing Committee on Public Safety and National Security (SECU).